Get a Valuation

 Start Your Property Search

 The exciting part of renting is looking at the properties available on the market.
-The first thing to do is to settle on an area you’d like to live in and check that you can afford to live there.
+The first step is to decide on an area you would like to reside in and ensure you can afford to live there.

-Important practical factors to consider include transport links for work and school (if you have children) and local amenities such as shopping, doctors, dentists other services you will use regularly.
-If you do have children, it’s also worthwhile checking the OFSTED rating of nearby schools to get an idea of the overall quality of education on offer.
+Important practical factors to consider include transport links for work and school (if you have children) and local amenities such as shopping, doctors, dentists, and other services you regularly use.
+If you have children, it’s also worthwhile to check the OFSTED rating of nearby schools to gain an understanding of the overall quality of education available.

 Property Types to Consider